campworkcoeman/campworkcoeman.org/get-involved/staff.md

 of the interview schedule by the Camp Director.

 > %list-group%
-> <a href="https://docs.google.com/forms/d/e/1FAIpQLSfHnmCfNpFxzlKbJFJuIk7OIktZjurARf2WedZuWQqQ54Uavg/viewform" class="list-group-item">2023 Staff Interest Form</a>
+> <a href="https://docs.google.com/forms/d/e/1FAIpQLSc2BouvgFDkfK_3x9TjzA3Kl7d6GNuWv5fLkYabJbYQytfr2w/viewform" class="list-group-item">2023 Staff Application</a>

 If you are interested in working at camp this summer, please contact Camp Director Lou Seiser at [lseiser@campworkcoeman.org](mailto:lseiser@campworkcoeman.org).

 ## Counselor In Training Program

-Returning for 2022, the CIT program offers an exciting opportunity for those who would like to learn about the camp operation from the staff viewpoint.
+Returning for 2023, the CIT program offers an exciting opportunity for those who would like to learn about the camp operation from the staff viewpoint.
 As a CIT, you will learn leadership skills, will become knowledgeable of camp operations, and will develop teaching skills.